jonasrottmann/livedata/README.md

 #### `switchMap`

-`switchMap` is used to react to changes to the trigger `LiveData` and returns a new `LiveData` which emits values from whatever `LiveData` the transfomer function returns.
+`switchMap` is used to react to changes to the trigger `LiveData` and returns a new `LiveData` which emits values from whatever `LiveData` the transformer function returns.

 ```javascript
 const trigger = new LiveData(true)